Winning Ticket For The $393 Million Mega Millions Jackpot Sold In Illinois

 — Illinois Lottery (@IllinoisLottery) August 12, 2017

 The latest Mega Millions jackpot is the fourth one to be won in 2017.
 The jackpot amount has been increasing since a California man named David Tapp last won it on April 28.
 He won $61 million.
 This was after another California man Jack Freney won $191 million a few months earlier.
-A Texas man named Eliberto Cantu was the other jackpot winner this year who won $177 million from a ticket he purchased in Arkansas.
+A Texas man named Eliberto Cantu, who won $177 million from a ticket he purchased in Arkansas, was the other jackpot winner this year.

 Winning Mega Millions ticket worth $393 million sold in Illinois https://t.co/OsWKnxpXkb pic.twitter.com/T3jgPwcgNM